 As with all Prado beaches, take the metro to Ront Point du Prado and either jump on the #19 bus to the sea or walk 15 minutes.

 PLAGE DE LA VIEILLE CHAPELLE

-Plage de la Vieille Chappelle (the old chapel) has a small sandy beach which is accessible by climbing over the flat rocks (sensible shoes necessary).
+Plage de la Vieille Chappelle (the old chapel) has a small sandy beach that is accessible by climbing over the flat rocks (sensible shoes are necessary).
 It’s a great couples beach, perfect for lying out on the rocks after a swim and reading a book.